TheJelmega/prog-lang/design/README.md

 > _NOTE_: Since coercion are not anywhere close to being finalized, this list is incomplete

-### 10.6.3.
+### 11.6.3.
 Unsized coercions

 The following coercions arr called `unsized coercions`, since they relate to conversting sized types, and are permitted in a few cases where other coercions are not, as described above.
 They can still happen anywhere a coercion can be done.

-Two interfaces `Unsize` and `CoerceUnsized`, are used to assigst in this process and expose it for library use.
+Two traits `Unsize` and `CoerceUnsized`, are used to assigst in this process and expose it for library use.
 The following coercions are built-in and if `T` can coerce to `U` with one of them, than an implementation for `Unsize<U>` will be provide:
 - `[n]T` to `[]T`
 - `T` to `dyn U`, when T implements `U +Sized` and `U` is object safe.